 At Saint John’s College, Cambridge, I studied Philosophy and then Social and Political Sciences, graduating with a BA in 1979.
 Before that I was educated at Maghera Primary School, Brook House School in Dublin and Shrewsbury School.

-I have written two books:
+I have written three books:

 - An Empire’s New Clothes: The End of Russia’s Liberal Dream was published by Vintage Paperbacks in 1995.

 - Twice A Stranger: How Forced Migration Forged Modern Greece and Turkey.
 Published by Granta in the UK in 2005 and Harvard University Press in the USA in 2007.